Creamy-pie-96/Creamy-pie-96/README.md

 - 💞️ I’m looking to collaborate on any interesting project that give birht to intelligence
 - 📫 How to reach me: pray to god
 - 😄 Pronouns: Definately not they them.
-- ⚡ Fun fact: you can love yourself and it wouldn't hurt you
+- ⚡ Fun fact: you can love yourself and it wouldn't hurt you!

 <!---
 Creamy-pie-96/Creamy-pie-96 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.